Carbai/carbai/README.md

 That research background is where I learned how I still work: given a problem no one has solved yet, figure it out and build something that works.

-This is one of the simplest systems i've worked with during my PhD
+This is one of the simplest systems i've worked with during my PhD.